hans66hsu/commonroad-search/README.md

 		└tutorial/
 	└solutions/
 ```
 The codes are written in Python 3.7 and tested on Ubuntu 18.04.
-Please follow the installation guide below and further proceed with `notebooks/tutorials/0_Guide_for_Exercise.pdf`.
+Please follow the installation guide below if you are using your own machine.
+Alternatively, you can use the virtual machine image provide by us, in which all the necessary modules are installed for you already.
+You can down the virtual machine via [this](https://syncandshare.lrz.de/dlpw/fi2BN8NUepqiQzfG3LzWYf4J/Virtual_Machine.zip) link, the downloading password and default login password are both `commonroad`.
+After you installed the softwares, or if you intend to use the virtual machine, please further proceed with `notebooks/tutorials/0_Guide_for_Exercise.pdf`.

 ## Before you start

+`Skip this section if you intend to use the provided virtual machine.`

 We recommend using [Anaconda](https://www.anaconda.com/) to manage your environment so that even if you mess up something, you can always have a safe and clean restart.
 A guide for managing the environments can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Also, the usage of [PyCharm](https://www.jetbrains.com/pycharm/) is highly recommended (free version available for students).